exakat/exakat-docs/Reference/Rules/Php/Gotonames.rst

 Goto Names
 ++++++++++

-  List of all goto labels used in the code.
+  This rule lists of all goto labels used in the code.
+The labels must match a goto call, although it is possible to create a label without a goto.

 .. code-block:: php